 We are often faced with the issue of the opposing party hiding or suppressing their true income or ability to earn in domestic cases.

-This is, of course, an attempt to minimize support obligation(s) in either alimony, post-separation support or child support claims, and even occasionally in property division disputes.
+This is, of course, an attempt to minimize support obligation(s) in alimony, post-separation support or child support claims, and even occasionally in property division disputes.

 Can You Hide Income from Your Spouse During Divorce?